Trump to push end to birthright citizenship as U.S. elections loom

+Seeking to shore up support for Republicans ahead of the congressional elections next week, Trump told the Axios news website he would try to end the right of citizenship for U.S.-born children of non-citizens and illegal immigrants.

-Trump would target the citizenship right through an executive order, he told Axios in an interview published on Tuesday, a move that would prompt a legal fight.
-The right of U.S. citizenship is granted to U.S.-born children under the 14th Amendment of the Constitution, which cannot be changed by the president.
+The president said in an interview published on Tuesday that he would make the move through an executive order, likely prompting a legal fight.

+The right of citizenship is granted to U.S.-born children under the 14th Amendment of the Constitution, which cannot be changed by the president.

-It was unclear what specific action his order would pursue, and Trump gave no details.
-Representatives for the White House did not immediately respond to a request for comment.
+It was unclear what specific action he would pursue, and Trump gave no details.
+Representatives for the White House did not respond to a request for comment.

 “This is blatantly unconstitutional,” Omar Jadwat, head of the ACLU Immigrants’ Rights Project told Reuters.
 “The president obviously cannot overturn the Constitution by executive order.
 The notion that he would even try is absurd.”